juniorsilva42/thechecker-practical-interview-api/README.md

 ```
 ### Running tests

-  Tests are separate in `functional`, `integration` and `unit`.
+  Tests are separate in `integration` and `unit`.
 You can either run them separately or run them all.

 -  **Run all tests:**